elunna/nerfhack-changelog/README.md

 * **Stinking clouds** no longer block line of sight
 * **Disabled vampire shapeshifting** for all vampires except Vlad; this includes vampshifting or the player polymorphed into a vampire as well.
 * **Branchport** always brings you to the entry level of a branch
 * Partially revert 5c7c9d10a - Rejigger anti-magic traps.
+I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack 3.4.3 so this makes them somewhat threatening.

 ## QUALITY OF LIFE FEATURES